linusljw/FYP-AY16-17/README.md

 Final Year Project AY16/17- Paraphrase detection of semantically equivalent text

-This repository contains the modified code based off the SkipThoughts and the Siamese C-BOW word embedding models
+This repository contains the modified code based off the SkipThoughts and the Siamese C-BOW word embedding models.
+Due to their large sizes, no data files will be stored on the repository, only the relevant source codes are available here.

 Code referenced from the following papers/sites: